skymethod/spc/README.md

 #### Does this mean these numbers will be public? ####

 Not in the sense that anyone can see them by default, that should remain the choice of the podcaster.
-Although the api endpoint is public in the HTTP sense, keystrings should be unguessable and long enough to combat enumeration attacks.
-This is similar to how "private feeds" are implemented today.
-Once the spc url is received by the podcaster, they are free to share it with other services used for stats aggregation and display.
+Although the API endpoint is public in the HTTP sense, keystrings should be unguessable and long enough to combat enumeration attacks.
+This is similar to how "private feeds" are implemented in podcast-land today.
+Once the spc API url is received by the podcaster, they are free to share it with other services used for stats aggregation and display.

 #### Where will this standard live once adopted? ####

-This standard probably makes sense to live under a larger organization, like the [OPAWG](https://github.com/opawg).
+This standard probably makes sense to live under a group organization, like the [OPAWG](https://github.com/opawg).
 I'd be willing to donate it there, this idea is freely available!